What (Really) Goes into PSD2 That Works - Part 2

-In one of our previous articles, we looked at Europe’s Revised Payment Services Directive – a mechanism designed to revolutionise how payments are made across the EU.
-The system essentially allows for third party developers to tap into a bank’s core systems using secure APIs and offer all kinds of value added services.
-It not only benefits retail customers but businesses as well by offering more powerful ways to manage trade finance, cash management and other finance functions.
+In one of our previous article, we looked at Europe’s Revised Payment Services Directive – a mechanism designed to revolutionise how payments are made across the EU.
+The system essentially allows third-party developers to tap into a bank’s core systems using secure APIs and offer all kinds of value-added services.
+It not only benefits retail customers but businesses as well by offering more powerful ways to manage trade finance, cash management, and other finance functions.

 Unlocking the value of data